CameronBeebe/Cybernetics/README.md

 8. Parallelize: put logic into train(?) file for both MPI and pyspark

 9. Integrate everything into classes, remove old files

+10. Add quality control: check to make sure something in list of goals are in game so trivially unproductive games are not run.